 Curious to learn more about other small mammals?
 Read our list of chipmunk facts and hedgehog facts.

 They may look related to rats, but moles are small mammals belonging to the family Talpidae, making them closely related to shrews.
-These animals are distinct due to their soft velvety fur, spade-like hands, and cylindrical bodies, which made them perfectly adapted to their underground lifestyle.
+These animals are distinct due to their soft, velvety fur, spade-like hands, and cylindrical bodies, which made them perfectly adapted to their underground lifestyle.

 There are six different mole species in North America alone.
-One is the Eastern Mole, also called the American Shrew Mole, known for its dense fur.
+One is the Eastern Mole, also called the American Shrew Moles, known for its dense fur.
 Other fascinating species are the Towsend's Mole and the Broad-footed Mole, which creates extensive networks of solitary burrows, displaying impressive burrowing skills.

 As you have read, no mole rats are mentioned because they are not part of the mole family and are more closely related to porcupines.